Successfully integrating AI in industry

 Conducting a maturity assessment

-Platform readiness check
+Platform readiness assessment

-Implementation of ML ops
+Implementation of MLOps

 Would you like advice on the topic of ‘AI in industry’?